dghm-genomics/docker-workshop-braunschweig/README.md

 Please visit the [Docker homepage](http://www.docker.com) to learn about Docker for AWS, Docker for Azure, Docker for Windows Server, Docker for the CentOS distribution, Docker for Debian, Docker for Fedora®, Docker for Oracle Linux, Docker for RHEL, and Docker for SLES.

-### Start Docker and download ("pull") the image described by the presented Dockerfile
+### Start Docker and download the image described by the presented Dockerfile

 Once you have started Docker on your OS the image described can be pulled (i.e. downloaded) by issuing the command